• Home

 🛤️ Getting Around Japan: Order a Suica card to use public transport (buses, trains) and pay at convenience stores in Japan.

-🚄 Traveling across Japan: The Japan Rail Pass provides unlimited rides on JR train lines and most Shinkansen (bullet trains).
+🚄 Travelling across Japan: The Japan Rail Pass provides unlimited rides on JR train lines and most Shinkansen (bullet trains).

 🏥 Travel Insurance: World Nomads